 You cannot simply replace the space with a tab (using the ^t code) because some lines have more than one space and you only want to change the space next to the number.
 So, you will apply bold to the space to the right of each number and then change the bold spaces into ^t codes.
 Do the following:

 - 1. Select the numbered paragraphs. - 2.
 Tap Ctrl + h to open the Replace dialog box.
-Clear any text or options that may be in the Find what and Replace with boxes.

 Mac: From the menu bar, click Edit, Find, Advanced Find and Replace, Replace.